- Oops!Something went wrong.Please try again later.

 Ameren in Focus

-Ameren (AEE) is headquartered in St Louis, and is in the Utilities sector.
-The stock has seen a price change of -1.03% since the start of the year.
-Currently paying a dividend of $0.5 per share, the company has a dividend yield of 2.6%.
-In comparison, the Utility - Electric Power industry's yield is 3.67%, while the S&P 500's yield is 2.23%.
+Headquartered in St Louis, Ameren (AEE) is a Utilities stock that has seen a price change of 4.94% so far this year.
+The utility is currently shelling out a dividend of $0.55 per share, with a dividend yield of 2.69%.
+This compares to the Utility - Electric Power industry's yield of 3.26% and the S&P 500's yield of 1.33%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1.98 is up 3.1% from last year.
-In the past five-year period, Ameren has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.91%.
-Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Ameren's current payout ratio is 59%, meaning it paid out 59% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.20 is up 10% from last year.
+Over the last 5 years, Ameren has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.75%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Ameren's current payout ratio is 58%.
+This means it paid out 58% of its trailing 12-month EPS as dividend.

-Earnings growth looks solid for AEE for this fiscal year.
-The Zacks Consensus Estimate for 2020 is $3.46 per share, representing a year-over-year earnings growth rate of 3.28%.
+Looking at this fiscal year, AEE expects solid earnings growth.
+The Zacks Consensus Estimate for 2021 is $3.79 per share, representing a year-over-year earnings growth rate of 8.29%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, AEE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report